-May 28 is Menstrual Hygiene Day.
-You might be asking yourself, “Why does something so normal and natural—something that is routinely experienced by half of the world’s population—deserve its very own special day?”
+If you haven’t already heard about Menstrual Hygiene Day, you might be asking yourself, “Why does something so normal and natural—something that is routinely experienced by half of the world’s population—deserve its very own special day?”
 Great question!

 Menstruation Across the Globe

-Across the globe, girls and women experience challenges because of their menstruation.
+Across the globe, girls, women, and others who menstruate experience challenges because of their have monthly bleeding.
 In many countries, menstruation is a taboo topic.
-Many cultures do not prepare girls for the onset of this normal event; others require girls and women to isolate themselves during their periods.
+Many cultures do not prepare children for the onset of this normal event; others require girls and women to isolate themselves during their monthly bleeding.
 Even in developed nations, talk about menstruation is frowned upon, and when people are menstruating, they hide it.
 Girls may face ridicule from their peers, depending on social and cultural norms related to menstruation.

-The result of these responses to menstruation is that too many girls miss school because they do not have the resources to manage their periods or they don’t have access to private, sanitary facilities.
+The result of these responses to menstruation is that too many girls miss school because they do not have the resources to manage their monthly bleeding or they don’t have access to private, sanitary facilities.
 Too many women lose opportunities to reach their full potential because they miss too much school or work during menstruation.
-On top of these realities is the blanket of silence and taboo that portrays girls and women as inferior or somehow tainted.
+On top of these realities is the blanket of silence and taboo that portrays people who menstruate as inferior or somehow tainted.
 This perpetuates gender inequality and discrimination.

 The goal of Menstrual Hygiene Day is to “create a world in which every woman and girl can manage her menstruation in a hygienic way—wherever she is—in privacy, safety, and with dignity.”
 This will be done when we break the silence and create systems that support people in managing their menstrual hygiene.